dojo/docs/dijit/form/NumberSpinner.rst

 Sizing the Box
 --------------

 The default NumberSpinner looks a bit large for numbers 9-1550.
 You can set the size of the enclosing box by setting the style attribute, like most Dijit form controls can.
-Here, we'll use a programatically-created NumberSpinner:
+Here, we'll use a programmatically-created NumberSpinner:

 .. cv-compound::